-For young people risky investments like this may be a very tempting proposition in comparison to earnings from a job, which may not easily get them enough money for things like buying a home, especially when there are stories of reputable people like Richard Branson or Rihanna making lots of money.
-Do acknowledge this if you've heard tempting offers but also share that there are many stories of people losing things too.
+For young people risky investments like this may be a very tempting proposition in comparison to earnings from a job, which may not easily get them enough money for things like buying a home, especially when there are stories of people like Richard Branson or Rihanna making money.
+Do acknowledge this if you've heard offers that sounded good but also share that there are very many stories of people losing all their savings too.
 Read the simple and short guide below, ideally before this conversation, but if not, why not read it together.